Stegobully/merged_ncRNAclassifier/README.md

 where path/to/fasta is the path to the fasta file you want to predict and path/to/gspan is a new file that ends in `.gspan.gz`.
 This will create a new file in the same directory as your gspan file that ends in `.gspan.gz.feature`.
-This is the graph features file you will need to provide to the Merged and GrEnc models.
+This is the graph features file you will need to provide to the MncR and GrEnc models.
 If you successfully created the `.feature` file, then you are ready to predict the sequences from the fasta file.